The Real Estate Sector

 Kolkata’s south city project is working on two projects in Dubai.

-On the eve of liberalization, as India opens up the market to foreign players, there tends to be a competitive edge to give a quality-based performance for customer satisfaction, consequently bringing in quality technology and transparency in the sector.
+On the eve of liberalization, as India opens up the market to foreign players, there tends to be a competitive edge in providing quality-based performance for customer satisfaction, consequently bringing in quality technology and transparency in the sector.
 Ultimately, winners are buyers of this situation.